rguan72/SnapCal2/README.md

 (myenv)$ pipenv lock
 ```
-#Run in the future
+# Run in the future
 Get in the virtualenv:
 ```
 (myenv)$ pipenv shell
+(myenv)$ python manage.py runserver
 ```
 Run the Django app locally on your computer.
-Note that you will have to make
-your own settings.py file (or ask the project maintainer) as it has been encrypted.

 # Run app
 This is being developed and deployed on Google Cloud Platform.